davidallendj/gdpm/README.md

 *   Logging doesn't write to file.

-*   Installing with parallel downloads does not work correctly.
-Either set `-j/--jobs 1` or run the install command twice as a workaround.

 *   Download progress bars are not showing when downloading archives.
 This is being reworked to display multiple bars dynamically to better show download status.

 ## License